 What's that Noise!?
 A low sounding static hiss that is constant in the background is the result of electronic devices, almost always in this case the PC its self.
 Between the fans, power supply, and circuits your computer is basically a giant EMI generator, which is easily picked up by poorly isolated 3.5mm microphone ports.

 FIX THAT NOISE!
 To fix this problem, you're going to need to need to filter out the EMI.
 This can be done in a wide variety of ways.
 The easiest and relatively cheapest is a USB Sound Card.
-We're sold out right now, but we highly recommend this one, as well.
 The second requires a little extra work, but is free: you can follow our tutorial on using Reaper's ReaFir and EQ APO.
 For a little more money with some extra bells and whistles, you can use a mixer/audio interface and add our XLR Power Converter.

 #2: Wireless Interference